The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Approximating the Diameter in Expiration Streams

-The same algorithm can also be used to approximate the minimum enclosing ball.
+The same algorithm approximates also the minimum enclosing ball.

-\begin{theorem} There is a deterministic expiration-streaming algorithm that stores $\mathcal{O}((1/\eps)\log \Delta)$ words and maintains a $(4+\eps)$-approximation of the minimum enclosing ball in a general metric. \end{theorem} \begin{proof} We use the same algorithm as in \Cref{thm:diameterGenExp_3apx}.
+\begin{restatable}{theorem}{GeneralMetricMEB} There is a deterministic expiration-streaming algorithm storing $\calO((1/\eps)\log \Delta)$ words that maintains a $(4+\eps)$-approximation of the minimum enclosing ball in a metric $\calM$. \end{restatable} \begin{proof} We use the same algorithm as in \Cref{thm:diameterGenExp_3apx}.
 Therefore, the space bound follows.
 At time~$T$, we return the ball centered at $q_2$ with radius $r=(2+\eps)\cdot \max\{r_2\}\cup \{(1+\eps/3)^j\mid A[j]>T\}$.
 By the proof of \Cref{thm:diameterGenExp_3apx}, there exist two active points that have distance at least $r/(2+\eps)$.
 Hence, the radius of the minimum enclosing ball of all points is at least~$r/(4+2\eps)$.
 Further, again by the proof of \Cref{thm:diameterGenExp_3apx}, all active points have distance at most~$2r$ to~$q_2$. \end{proof}